Salem Weekly

 Salem Weekly (formerly Salem Monthly) was an alternative newspaper publication in Salem, Oregon, United States.
 The semi-weekly paper was established as a monthly in April 2003 and closed in November 2018.
 It was owned and published by Andrew Paul "A.P."
 Walther.

 History

-The Salem Monthly traces its origins to a coffee house in downtown Salem, Oregon known as the Coffee House Cafe.
-Dating back to the mid-1990s, the Coffee House Cafe served as a popular meeting place and hangout for Salem's youth culture.
+The Salem Monthly traces its origins to a coffee house in downtown Salem, Oregon called the Coffee House Cafe.
+Dating back to the mid-1990s, the cafe served as a popular meeting place and hangout for Salem's youth culture.
 In its later years of operation, the cafe began publishing a newsletter to engage customers in Salem's community and cultural affairs.
 Inspired by the reaction to the cafe's newsletter, cafe owner A.P.
-Walther decided to start up a publishing operation for an alternative newspaper in Salem, Oregon.
+Walther decided to start up a publishing operation for an alternative newspaper in town.

-Salem Weekly celebrated 10 years of operation in April 2013.

 On November 28, 2018, the Statesman Journal reported the closure of Salem Weekly, which the Weekly announced in a letter relayed to the Statesman via local blogger Brian Hines.
 The last issue of the paper was published on October 25.